You are viewing documentation for Kubernetes version: v1.30

 Sddl : O:BAG:SYD:AI(A;ID;FA;;;SY)(A;ID;FA;;;BA)(A;ID;0x1200a9;;;BU)

-This implies all administrator users like ContainerAdministrator
+This implies all administrator users like ContainerAdministrator will have

 read, write and execute access while, non-administrator users will have read and